asmith13194/auth-4-credentials-cookies-cors/README.md

 > Based on what you know, how would you explain CORS?

-If you are on one site and want to make a request to another site, the first site must authorize this request in order for it to be allowed.
+If you are on one site and want to make a request to a second site, the second site must authorize this request in order for it to be allowed.